notnil/fenify-3D/README.md

 ![Alt text](readme-assets/image-008.png)

-The training and validation sets were 90% and 10% of the 39,505 combined synthetic and crowdsourced datasets.
-A batch size of 16 images with a learning rate of 1e-4 was used for training for the first ~60 epochs which took around 10 hours.
+The composition of the training and validation sets was derived from a total of 39,505 images, split into 90% for training and 10% for validation, blending synthetic and crowdsourced data.
+An initial batch size of 16 images and a learning rate of \(1 \times 10^{-4}\) were selected for the training phase, which spanned approximately 60 epochs and lasted close to ~10 hours.
+A second phase with a batch size of 32 images and a learning rate of \(1 \times 10^{-4}\) trained for another 40 epochs for another ~7 hours.

-Training used learning rate and batch size annealing and gradually increased during both learning rate and batch size during the training process to improve the robustness and generalization of the model.
-This schedule wasn't systematically tested but worked well in practice.

 ## Accuracy